 Brighton & Hove (B&H) Black Asian Minority Ethnic (BAME) Labour Forum is a city wide group to support BAME members of the Labour Party.
 All BAME Labour members from any of the B&H constituencies are very welcome.
-Meetings are held on the last Tuesday of the month at the Labour Party Offices at 99, Church Road, Hove, BN3 2BA, until further notice.
+Meetings are held on the last Tuesday of the month at local Labour Party offices, currently alternating between 11 Dorset Street, Brighton BN2 1WA and 99 Church Road, Hove BN3 2BA.
 Topics will identify actions to address concerns of BAME residents in the city, and any shortcomings some may experience in the wider Labour party.
 These may include concerns about racism, representation or impact of government or local policy.
 Meetings are from 7-9pm.
 Refreshments are available.

 We encourage all Labour members to join a TUC-affiliated union and get active with their local branch.
 All union members in Brighton & Hove can attend Brighton, Hove & District Trades Council meetings.
 These are usually held on the second Wednesday of alternate months at Brighton Friends’ Meeting House.